My oven-baked salmon Florentine is one of those weeknight seafood recipes that feels special but couldn’t be easier to pull together.

 - Assemble.
 Carefully divide the ricotta mixture between each piece of salmon, then pile on top, covering the entire fillet.

 - Bake, then serve.
-Transfer to the preheated oven and cook for 15 minutes, or until the internal temperature of the salmon reaches 120F.
+Transfer to the preheated oven and cook for 15 minutes, or until the internal temperature of the salmon reaches 120°F (49°C).
 Serve immediately with remaining 2 Tbsp julienned basil, lemon wedges, and a pinch of flaky sea salt.

 Notes

-- Make ahead: The spinach ricotta mixture can be made 1 day in advance, then stored in an airtight container in a fridge until needed.
-Salmon can be assembled with ricotta topping a few hours in advance, then baked when ready.
+- Make ahead: Prepare the spinach-ricotta mixture up to 1 day in advance and store in an airtight container in the fridge.
+You can also assemble the salmon with the topping a few hours ahead, then bake when ready.